jsaintfleur/pandas-challenge-1/README.md

 - **`README.md`**: This documentation file.
 - **`Starter_Code/`**: Contains the starter code for the challenge.
 - **`Resources/`**: Includes the main dataset file (`client_dataset.csv`) and the Jupyter Notebook (`wholesale_data_analysis_starter_code.ipynb`) used for the analysis.
+- **`Visuals/`**: Contains all visual outputs for data analysis, such as charts demonstrating top clients, product categories, and profitability.

 ---